-a.
-Eligible UUP Unit employees enrolled in the Empire Plan will be provided with prescription drug coverage through the Empire Plan Prescription Drug Program.
+(a) Eligible UUP Unit employees enrolled in the Empire Plan will be provided with prescription drug coverage through the Empire Plan Prescription Drug Program.
 The benefits provided shall consist of the following:

-- 1. The Prescription Drug Program will cover medically necessary drugs requiring a physician's prescription and dispensed by a licensed pharmacist. - 2.
-Mandatory Generic Substitution will be required for all brand-name multi-source prescription drugs (a brand-name drug with a generic equivalent) covered by the Prescription Drug Program. - 3.
-When a brand-name multi-source drug is dispensed, the Program will reimburse the pharmacy (or enrollee) for the cost of the drug's generic equivalent.
-The enrollee is responsible for the cost difference between the brand-name drug and its generic equivalent, plus the non-preferred brand-name copayment. - The copayment for up to a 30-day supply at either the retail or mail service pharmacy, will be \$5 for generic drugs, \$15 for preferred brand-name drugs, and \$30 for non-preferred brand-name drugs.
-Effective July 1, 2008, the copayment for up to a 30-day supply of non-preferred brand-name drugs will be \$40. - The copayment for a 31- to 90-day supply at the retail pharmacy will be \$10 for generic drugs, \$30 for preferred brand-name drugs, and \$60 for non-preferred brand-name drugs.
-Effective July 1, 2008, the copayment for a 31- to 90-day supply of non-preferred brand-name drugs at a retail pharmacy will be \$70. - The copayment for a 31- to 90-day supply at the mail service pharmacy will be \$5 for generic drugs, \$20 for preferred brand-name drugs, and \$55 for non-preferred brand-name drugs.
-Effective July 1, 2008, the copayment for a 31- to 90-day supply of non-preferred brand-name drugs at the mail service pharmacy will be \$65.
+1. The Prescription Drug Program will cover medically necessary drugs requiring a physician's prescription and dispensed by a licensed pharmacist.

+2. Mandatory Generic Substitution will be required for all brand-name multi-source prescription drugs (a brand-name drug with a generic equivalent) covered by the Prescription Drug Program.

+3. When a brand-name multi-source drug is dispensed, the Program will reimburse the pharmacy (or enrollee) for the cost of the drug's generic equivalent.
+The enrollee is responsible for the cost difference between the brand-name drug and its generic equivalent, plus the non-preferred brand name copayment.

+• The copayment for up to a thirty-day supply at either the retail or mail service pharmacy, will be \$5 for generic/Level One drugs, \$15 for preferred brand/Level Two drugs, and \$40 for non-preferred brand/Level Three drugs.
+Effective September 1, 2013, the copayment for up to a thirty-day supply at either the retail or mail service pharmacy will be \$25 for preferred brand/Level Two drugs and \$45 for non-preferred brand/Level Three drugs.

+• The copayment for a 31 to 90 day supply at the retail pharmacy will be \$10 for generic/Level One drugs, \$30 for preferred brand/Level Two drugs, and \$70 for non-preferred brand/Level Three drugs.
+Effective September 1, 2013, the copayment for a 31- 90-day supply at the retail pharmacy will be \$50 for preferred brand/Level Two drugs and \$90 for non-preferred brand/Level Two drugs.

+• The copayment for a 31 to 90 day supply at the mail service pharmacy will be \$5 for generic/Level One drugs, \$20 for preferred brand/Level Two drugs, and \$65 for non-preferred brand/Level Three drugs.
+Effective September 1, 2013, the copayment for a 31- 90-day supply at the mail service pharmacy will be \$50 for preferred brand/Level Two drugs and \$90 for nonpreferred/Level Three drugs.

+Effective September 1, 2013, Level One may include brand name medications that are determined by the Prescription Drug Insurer/Administrator to be a "best value".
+And/or generic drugs that are determined not to add value to the Plan or the enrollee may be placed in Level Two or Level Three.